XxLedvin25xX/KGRemaster/README.md

    * TextureReplacer\
    * ModuleManager.4.0.2.dll

-7. Launch KSP and enjoy.
+8. Launch KSP and enjoy.

+Extra.
+[Here](https://youtu.be/1VWOMqWIN1o) is the install video in English

 Supported languages